Wednesday, 29 June 2016

 It was a handsome little place dominated by a fine white church with a bell-shaped steeple.

 The only public amenities were a bus stop and a toilet.
 As it happened, Keith was in dire need of the latter, so it was well-timed.
-He had finally caught the gastric bug that I had suffered at Neydens.
+He had finally caught the gastric bug that I had suffered from at Neydens.

 For the rest of the day’s walk we stuck religiously to the GR.
-It was a pleasant stroll on a tiny rising road through the mild countryside, and then on a forested wheel track, sometimes stony and sometimes muddy, along a ridge.
+It was a pleasant stroll on a tiny rising road through the countryside, and then on a forested wheel track, sometimes stony and sometimes muddy, along a ridge.

 As we gradually descended we could see the pink smudge of Seyssel below us, and the opposite flank of the Rhône, but not the river itself.

 At les Côtes d’en Haut we turned off the main GR onto a variant, which plummeted towards Seyssel and deposited us almost in the centre, on the main highway (the D991).

 We walked along a narrow street lined with shops and soon came to the river near the church, where a long bridge stretched across to the distant right bank.